Quant

 Quant Competition WS 25/26

 As one of our key projects for this semester, the Quant Team hosts its own internal Quant Competition, open exclusively to members of our group.
 By joining our group, you can participate individually or in pairs of two.
 No prior knowledge of financial markets or trading algorithms is required.
-Everything you need to know will be taught during our in-person Kickoff session.
+Everything you need to know will be taught during our weekly quant sessions.

 How it works

-In the competition, you’ll receive synthetic price data and your goal will be to develop a trading algorithm that exploits patterns in the data.
-After the kickoff, we’ll periodically release new time series for you to use as training sets, giving you 2 to 5 weeks between rounds to refine your strategy.
-On the evaluation date, your algorithm will be tested on unseen data, and the team achieving the highest Sharpe ratio across all evaluation periods will be crowned the winner.
-Prizes will be announced at the kickoff!
+In the competition, you'll receive synthetic price data and your goal will be to develop a trading algorithm that exploits patterns in the data.
+After the kickoff, we'll periodically release new time series for you to use as training sets, giving you 2 to 5 weeks between rounds to refine your strategy.
+On the evaluation date, your algorithm will be tested on unseen data, and the team achieving the highest Sharpe ratio in the final evaluation will be crowned the winner.
+The top 3 teams will receive prices.

 Key Dates